-DIO will switch to output mode after receiving a "READ EEPROM" command, and will return the data bit addressed by the digital value in the "READ EEPROM" command.
-After a low-to-high transition or CS, DIO returns to input mode and is ready to accept more commands.
+DIO will switch to output mode after receiving a READ EEPROM command, and will return the data bit addressed by the digital value in the READ EEPROM command.
+After a low-to-high transition on CS, DIO returns to input mode and is ready to accept more commands.